Parallel and External-Memory Construction of Minimal Perfect Hash Functions with PTHash: Introduction

-Our initial investigation on the problem focused on achieving especially fast lookup~\cite{pth_sigir}.
-We were motivated by the observation that MPHFs are usually built once and evaluated many times, thus making lookup time the most critical efficiency aspect for the MPH problem, provided that both construction time and space usage are reasonably low. {\pth}~\cite{pth_sigir} was proposed to accomplish this goal and shown to be significantly faster at lookup time than other techniques \emph{while} taking a similar memory footprint.
+Our initial investigation on the problem was motivated by the observation that MPHFs are usually built once and evaluated many times, thus making lookup time the most critical aspect for the MPH problem, provided that both construction time and space usage are reasonably low.
+To this end, we proposed {\pth}~\cite{pth_sigir}, which is significantly faster at lookup time than other techniques \emph{while} taking a similar memory footprint.
 In our previous work, however, we only proposed a sequential and internal-memory construction.

-In this work, we extend the treatment of {\pth} and consider two important algorithmic aspects: \emph{multi-threading} and \emph{external-memory scaling}.
+In this work, we extend the treatment of {\pth} and consider two important algorithmic aspects: \emph{multi-threading} and \emph{external-memory processing}.
 While multi-threading can be used to either quicken the construction or build more space-efficient functions, temporary disk storage can be used to scale to inputs much larger than the available internal memory.
-Only few other algorithms in the literature support these two features, despite of their big practical impact.
+Only few other algorithms in the literature support these two features, despite of their practical impact.

 A simple and elegant solution to harness both aspects is to partition the input and build, in internal memory, an independent MPHF on each partition~\cite{botelho2013practical}.
 This approach also offers good scalability as the independent partitions that fit into internal memory may be processed in parallel by multiple threads.
 Very importantly, this solution is valid for \emph{any} construction algorithm.
 However, this approach imposes an indirection at lookup time to identify the partition, i.e., the proper MPHF to query, and additional space to store the offset of each partition.
 Indeed, partitioned MPHFs are usually $30-50\%$ slower and $20\%$ larger than their non-partitioned counterpart~\cite{botelho2013practical,belazzougui2014cache}.